ysyk2021/the-power-of-gratitude-journaling-cultivating-a-positive-mindset-for-greater-peace/src/chapter-9-2.md

-Chapter 9: Integrating Gratitude Journaling with Personal Growth - Developing Resilience and Coping Skills
+Developing Resilience and Coping Skills
 ==========================================================================================================

 Integrating gratitude journaling with personal growth can be a powerful way to develop resilience and coping skills.
 In this chapter, we will explore how gratitude journaling can help individuals navigate challenging situations and build emotional strength.